mmtk/mmtk-core/docs/userguide/src/portingguide/topics/weakref.md

 ```

 The `tracer` parameter of the closure is an `ObjectTracer`.
 It provides the `trace_object` method
-which retains an object and returns the forwarded address.
+which resurrects an object and returns the forwarded address.

 `tracer_context.with_tracer` creates a temporary `ObjectTracer` instance which the VM binding can
 use within the given closure.
-Objects retained by `trace_object` in the closure are enqueued.
+Objects resurrected by `trace_object` in the closure are enqueued.
 After the closure returns, `with_tracer` will create reasonably-sized work packets for tracing the
-retained objects and their descendants.
+resurrected objects and their descendants.
 Therefore, the VM binding is encouraged use one
-`with_tracer` invocation to retain as many objects as needed.
-Do not call `with_tracer` too often,
+`with_tracer` invocation to resurrect as many objects as needed.
+Do not call `with_tracer` too
-or it will create too many small work packets, which hurts the performance.
+often, or it will create too many small work packets, which hurts the performance.

 Keep in mind that **`ObjectTracerContext` implements `Clone`**.
 If the VM has too many finalizable
 objects, it is advisable to split the list of finalizable objects into smaller chunks.
 Create one